wuertele/Drupal-Deployer/README.txt

 Amazon.module API Documentation
 ===============================

-The Amazon package gives Drupal based web sites access to the core features of the Amazon Associates Web Services.
+The Amazon package gives Drupal based web sites access to the core features of the Amazon Product Marketing API.
 The package provides several components:

 1) A core API module that communicates with Amazon's web services and adds support for retrieving, displaying, and storing basic product information in Drupal as well as associating Amazon products with content nodes.
-[Views integration is still in progress, pending the completion of Views 2 for Drupal 6.]
 2) A field type (and an accompanying set of formatters) for CCK that allows Amazon products to be explicitly added to any node type.
-[This portion of the package is still in progress, pending the completion of CCK for Drupal 6.]
 3) An 'Amazon Media' module that adds support for Amazon's extended product information for several common product types (Books, Music, DVDs, and Software).
 4) An 'Amazon Search' module that allows developers to conduct API-driven searches of the Amazon product database.
 This module also allows users to search Amazon's product database from Drupal's Advanced Search page.

 Most users and site builders will want to enable the basic Amazon API module, as well as the Amazon Field and Amazon Media modules.
 These provide the functionality that the majority of simple sites need.

+For more information, visit the project page at http://drupal.org/project/amazon and the project documentation at http://drupal.org/node/595464.

 Amazon API conventions
 ======================